mrakgr/Trading-Journal/journal_2025.md

 9am.
 If only I could get some fucking sleep that would be great.
 I am starting to have restless nights again.
 Last night I was too excited with the implications of this method relative to my simple probabilistic programming model of the market, when I really realized what it would do.
 I realized that I can in fact make 100% per year consistently with this if I developed my process and did my preparation properly every day.

 At any rate, if I want to trade this method, I need to come in 1h before the market opens and be there 1h after the open.
 I need to dedicate 2h a day to be present for that during weekdays, and I need to do my reviewing after the close.
 It's going to take some effort.

+9:05am.
+It really matters a lot that I get good entries near the open.
+If I make 300 trades per year and improve my entries on average by 1% just how much would that add to my bottom line?
+I don't think trading breakouts at the close would be a good idea for that reason.
+Which is why I didn't do it.

+I was just too damn lazy to win in the 2007 - 2014 era.

+This is the main issue I need to fix now.
+I need to stop looking for shortcuts and take advantage of the opportunity as it exists.
+I need to work for my money.
+I need to make trading my job.